Do you dread going into your art studio or creating art?

 Art Dread: The hesitation to create, brought about by a variety of factors.
 Sometimes mild.
 Sometimes debilitating.
 Causes creative inaction.

 I really do mean it that all artists feel art dread at some point.
-Even professionals who look like they have all their s*$@ together.
+Even professionals who look like they have all their s*** together experience it.
+I know I have many many times.
 So what are the causes?
+Well, there’s a lot of potential causes.
+Like:

 - Lack of confidence